Urban Survival Skills: How To Survive In A Broken World

 And that’s why you need a fully stocked Get Home Bag.

-It’s used for surviving (mostly in the wild) post-disaster.
+It’s used for escaping danger post-disaster.

 Bug Out Bag Checklist eBook Cover - a man walking away wearing a military style backpack